UkiDLucas/UkiDLucas.github.io/_posts/2025-04-23-human-adaptability.md

 date: 2025-04-23
 author: Uki D. Lucas
 permalink: "/posts/human-adaptability/"
+overview: "Historically, humans have thrived because they are useful to one another.
+Communities naturally ostracized (expelled) malicious or unproductive people, effectively making usefulness synonymous with survival.
+Being excluded was not merely inconvenient; it often meant death, as individuals rarely survived in isolation."
 ---

 Historically, humans have thrived because they are useful to one another.
 Communities naturally ostracized (expelled) malicious or unproductive people, effectively making usefulness synonymous with survival.
 Being excluded was not merely inconvenient; it often meant death, as individuals rarely survived in isolation.